IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ### Implementation Notes
 This recipe describes the use of `navPlace` at a Manifest implementation level.
 For other applications, see related recipes below.
 It is important to note that `navPlace` is not semantic and cannot be used to state the purpose of the location it shows.
 The example uses `navPlace` to represent the current location of the item, but it is not specified or limited to that, and more accurately we can say that `navPlace` is used to show a location.

+The value for `navPlace` is formatted as GeoJSON.
 Note that [Google Maps will display coordinates in Latitude, Longitude order](https://developers.google.com/maps/documentation/javascript/reference/coordinates
-), but [GeoJSON specifies it needs to be supplied in Longitude, Latitude order](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1
+), but [GeoJSON specifies they need to be recorded in Longitude, Latitude order](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1
 ).
 Always confirm the order of your coordinates when gathering them, as other web mapping platforms may have these format inconsistencies.

 For all the information on how to use the `navPlace` property see the [implementation notes in the IIIF Extensions directory.](https://iiif.io/api/extension/navplace/#5-implementation-notes)